-The Trust's Internal Values and granting priorities of: Community Wellbeing & Tu Maori Mai, Healthy, Secure and Affordable Housing, Sustainable Employment and Inclusive Growth and Kaitiakitanga will be considered in making investment recommendations and decisions.
+The Trust's internal values and granting priorities of: Community Wellbeing, Tu Maori Mai, Healthy, Secure and Affordable Housing, and Kaitiakitanga will be considered in making investment recommendations and decisions.

-The Trust will also incorporate Environmental, Social and Governance (ESG) (as defined in the Trust's SIPO) considerations in its impact investment process.
+The Trust will also incorporate environmental, social and governance (ESG) (as defined in the Trust's SIPO) considerations in its impact investment process.

-- Impact Investments need to be able to show they are on the path to be climate neutral/positive and sustainable and be largely in alignment with the below: - Resources must not be used at a pace faster than the rate at which they regenerate; - Use of non-renewable resources must not be used faster than the rate at which their renewable substitutes can be put in place; - The emission of pollution and wastes must not be faster than the rate at which natural systems can absorb them, recycle them, or render them harmless.
+- Impact investments need to be able to show they are on the path to be climate neutral/positive and sustainable and be in alignment with the below: - resources must not be used at a pace faster than the rate at which they regenerate; - use of non-renewable resources must not be used faster than the rate at which their renewable substitutes can be put in place; - the emission of pollution and wastes must not be faster than the rate at which natural systems can absorb them, recycle them, or render them harmless.

-Impact Investments are required to demonstrate their commitment to the principles of Te Tiriti o Waitangi - partnership, protection and participation - that aligns with BayTrust's commitment.
+Impact investments are required to demonstrate their commitment to the principles of Te Tiriti o Waitangi - partnership, protection and participation.